fwojciec/w11i.me/src/posts/recaptcha-v3-react.md

 }
 ```

-In step #1 we create a `div` element, define it's id and add it to the DOM.
+In step #1 we create a `div` element, define its id and add it to the DOM.
 The 'g-recaptcha' is the default id for the widget wrapper div from the ReCaptcha official documentation.

 In step #2 we execute the `render` method on the grecaptcha instance.
 This method takes two arguments, the id of the div into which the widget should be rendered and an object with the `sitekey` obtained from Google for a given domain and `size` defined as 'invisible'.
 Again, the size of the widget must be defined as 'invisible' for the explicit rendering to work.
 It seems a bit arbitrary, but it's required.